microconfig/microconfig-quickstart/readme.md

 Or just [download](https://github.com/microconfig/microconfig-quickstart/archive/master.zip) and unzip it directly.

-## Setup
+## Microconfig Setup

 ### Download microconfig.jar
 [Download](https://github.com/microconfig/microconfig/releases) the latest jar from releases and place it as `microconfig.jar` in `microconfig-quickstart` folder.
+You're done :)

 ## Usage